ardalis/ardalis-com-gatsby/src/pages/blog/install-nerd-fonts-terminal-icons-pwsh-7-win-11.md

 share: true
 ---

-# How to Install Nerd Fonts and Icons in PowerShell 7 on Windows 11

 If you're setting up a polished dev terminal experience with icons, custom fonts, and PowerShell 7 on Windows 11, here's a step-by-step guide that actually works.
 We'll install a Nerd Font, configure PowerShell 7 properly, and enable terminal icons in directory listings — all without pulling your hair out.
 If video is more your thing, [check out my YouTube video on prettying up your terminal with terminal icons](https://youtu.be/TpHcEsPIOhw?si=YmQTIi6rLwB02Cbe).

 ---